yazdipour/notes/ml/ml.md

 |from numpy.random import randn randn(24).reshape(4, 6)||
 |blender = np.random.permutation(4)||
 |shaker = np.random.randint(0, 3, size=10)|Random array from 0,1,2|

+* Reshaping/Resizing

+A numpy array can be reshaped and resized.
+Reshaping with np.reshape returns a new array with a modified shape and resizing with np.resize modifies the original array.
+A third function np.ravel returns a flattened array.

 ```py
 dframe2 = DataFrame(np.arange(16).reshape(4, 4)